HichamAgueny/MPI_ACC_OMP/mpi-gpu_doc.md

 #SBATCH --gpus-per-node=4    #Nbr of GPUs per node
 #SBATCH --mem-per-cpu=2G     #Host memory per CPU core

-#In the case a GPU-aware MPI is implemented
-export MPICH_GPU_SUPPORT_ENABLED=1

 srun ./laplace.mpiacc
 ```
-Note that the GPU-aware support is enabled by setting the environment `export MPICH_GPU_SUPPORT_ENABLED=1` before running the hybrid application.

 ### On the supercomputer LUMI-EAP